-Add Kelapo Extra Virgin Coconut Oil, and pulse until well blended*
+- Add the olive oil, and pulse until well blended*

-pulse pistachio's in food processor until chopped with some finely ground
+- pulse pistachio's in a food processor until chopped with some finely ground

-Heat skillet over high heat and add remainder of Kelapo coconut oil
+- Heat skillet over medium-high heat and add just enough cooking oil to saute the salmon

-Very gently turn salmon over and repeat process.
+- Very gently turn salmon over and repeat the process.

-Place salmon in baking dish with a little water and place in 350 degree oven for 15 minutes. (replace any nuts that may have fallen off, making a nice top layer of pistachio's on the fillet)
+- Place salmon in a baking dish with a little water and place in 350-degree oven for 15 minutes. (replace any nuts that may have fallen off, making a nice top layer of pistachio's on the fillet)

-While salmon is finishing cooking, place 4 tablespoons of sundried pesto into sauce pan and warm gently ( add a little more coconut oil if mixture is not loose enough)
+- While salmon is finishing cooking, place 4 tablespoons of sundried pesto into a saucepan and warm gently ( add a little more coconut oil if the mixture is not loose enough)

 Now that was one delicious piece of salmon and it looked as good as it tasted!
 Whether you’re entertaining or just turning a family meal into a special event, everyone’s going to love this salmon!